 Setting an example for other businesses - Nick often speaks out in the media, shares the Etiko example in textbooks and university lectures, and invests time and resources in community education such as school visits and community festivals

-The supply chain for our range of underwear provides a good example of our core commitment to human rights:
+The supply chain for our range of organic underwear provides a good example of our core commitment to human rights:

 Etiko sources its range of men’s and women’s underwear from a factory in India that is certified by Fair Trade USA to meet fair trade standards for labour rights, worker democracy and environmental performance.
 The factory demonstrates that it pays a living wage to its employees.
 Etiko pays an additional premium on top of tis prices that the factory workers invest.
 Additionally, Etiko pre-finances their orders, paying 50% of the final price prior to shipment.

 - Etiko chooses for its garments to be made from Fairtrade and Organic certified cotton from India.
 The cotton is produced by organisations of cotton farmers that are paid fair prices, Fairtrade premiums, audited by independent fair trade and organic certification bodies, and committed to tackling poverty in their communities.

 Etiko is a an apparel, footwear and sports ball business that has had the respect and promotion of human rights at its core for a decade.